ljw1004/csharpspec/csharp/statements.md

 }
 ```

-Like the string equality operators (§7.10.7), the `switch` statement is case sensitive and will execute a given switch section only if the switch expression string exactly matches a `case` label constant.
+Like the string equality operators ([String equality operators](expressions.md#string-equality-operators)), the `switch` statement is case sensitive and will execute a given switch section only if the switch expression string exactly matches a `case` label constant.

 When the governing type of a `switch` statement is `string`, the value `null` is permitted as a case label constant.

-The *statement_list*s of a *switch_block* may contain declaration statements (§8.5).
+The *statement_list*s of a *switch_block* may contain declaration statements ([Declaration statements](statements.md#declaration-statements)).
 The scope of a local variable or constant declared in a switch block is the switch block.

-Within a switch block, the meaning of a name used in an expression context must always be the same (§7.6.2.1).
+Within a switch block, the meaning of a name used in an expression context must always be the same ([Invariant meaning in blocks](expressions.md#invariant-meaning-in-blocks)).

 The statement list of a given switch section is reachable if the `switch` statement is reachable and at least one of the following is true: